OSPE regularly prepares reports to provide

 From the World to the Workforce: Hiring and Recruitment Perceptions of Engineering Employers and Internationally Trained Engineers in Ontario

-By surveying and interviewing engineering employers and internationally trained engineers (ITEs), this report outlines an apparent disconnect that is working to the disadvantage of both ITEs seeking employment in engineering, and Canadian employers that are striving to meet staffing needs.
+By surveying and interviewing engineering employers and internationally trained engineers (ITEs), this report outlines an apparent disconnect that is working to the disadvantage of both ITEs seeking employment in

 From Classroom to Career: A Snapshot of Employment and Underemployment Among Ontario's Engineering Graduates